dragonoken/Udacity-DRL-Nanodegree-Navigation-Project/README.md

 * `2` - turn left.
 * `3` - turn right.

-The task is episodic, and in order to solve the environment for this project, the agent must get an average score of `+13` over 100 consecutive episodes, or trials.
+The task is episodic, and in order to solve the environment for this project, the agent must get an average score of `+13` over 100 consecutive episodes, or trials, each consisting of 300 time steps.